Roger Gutiérrez

-Roger Andrés Gutiérrez Cuevas (born April 11, 1995) is a Venezuelan professional boxer who has held the WBA super featherweight title from 2021 to 2022.
+Roger Andrés Gutiérrez Cuevas (born April 11, 1995) is a Venezuelan professional boxer who held the WBA super featherweight title from 2021 to 2022.

 Professional career

 Early career

 Gutiérrez made his professional debut against Alexander Ponce on October 19, 2013.
 He won the fight by unanimous decision.
 Gutiérrez amassed a 20-3–1 record during the next five years, before winning his first step-up fight against Leonardo Padilla on December 20, 2018, whom he beat by a fifth-round knockout.
 Gutiérrez next beat the undefeated Eduardo Hernandez by a first-round knockout on July 13, 2019.
 Gutiérrez faced Andres Tapia on December 14, 2019, in his final fight before challenging for a world title.
 He won the bout by unanimous decision.

 WBA Regular super featherweight champion

 Gutiérrez vs. Alvardo II

 On November 5, 2020, the WBA announced that their reigning super featherweight champion René Alvarado would make his first title defense against Gutiérrez.
 The fight was scheduled for the undercard of the Ryan Garcia and Luke Campbell interim lightweight WBC title bout, which took place on 2 January 2022, at the American Airlines Center in Dallas, United States.
 The pair previously fought on July 14, 2017, with Alvardo winning by a seventh-round knockout.
 Despite Alvardo entering the bout as a -300 favorite to retain, Gutiérrez won the fight by an upset unanimous decision, with all three judges awarding him a 113–112 scorecard.
 Although Alvardo was able to outbox for the majority of the rounds, Gutiérrez manage to knock the champion on three occasions, which allowed to narrowly edge him out.
 He first knocked Alvardo down with a right uppercut and a right straight in the third round, while the third knockdown occurred in the twelfth round, when he knocked Alvardo down with a short left hook.